scav-hunt/scav-hunt.github.io/_pages/codeofconduct.md

 ### Section 3-E: Things the Administration Should Know About
 - Serious Shit.
 We have to report it, and so do you.
 We encourage you to reach out to the Cabal or your residential staff if you need assistance with reporting.

+## Section 4: Scav Privileges
+1. Access to the Scav Discord
+2. Access to the Listhost
+3. Recognition as captain (e.g. counting for events, Judgment)
+4. Recognition as a team